Learnings from Our Journey to Aid eLearning In Higher Education

 Computers.
 Everyone could become literate digitally.

-Dr Vijay Bhatkar, Prof. Ram G. Takwale and Vivek Sawant came up with the idea to promote “Digital Literacy.”
+Dr Vijay Bhatkar, Prof. Ram G. Takwale and Vivek Sawant came up with the idea to promote “Digital Literacy”.
 They believed the macro goal literacy connected to the nation’s policies; digital literacy could be the short-cut to fulfil the goal quickly.
-The program would need to be taught using computers and by computers -to ensure the quality of education and offer standard certified courses for 21st-century skills across all training centres to make this idea a reality.
+The program would need to be taught using computers and by computers -to ensure the quality of e learning in higher education and offer standard certified courses for 21st-century skills across all training centres to make this idea a reality.
 Providing training on the latest tools and technologies through their medium of language to 15-22-year old’s, whether it was Hindi, English or Marathi was critical.

 To give a boost to this idea, the Maharashtra Knowledge Corporation Limited(MKCL) was introduced on 20th August 2001.
 The idea was to promote a universalization and integration of Information technology in teaching, learning and educational management especially systems and the transformative socio-economic developments as well.